coner-tech/crispy-fish/README.md

 # Crispy Fish

-Crispy Fish is a third-party library for consuming the data of a popular autocross timing application
+Crispy Fish is a JVM library for consuming the data of a popular autocross timing application which shall not be named